 Afternoon: Myeongdong – From Namdaemun, one can walk down to Myeongdong (just a couple of blocks down!) or take a few stops on the metro (Myeongdong Station, Exit 3).
 Needless to say, Meyongdong is THE street to visit for its trendy alley outlets, countless, countless skincare and makeup stores and the mouthwatering roadside stores.
 It’s a love-and-hate for when to come; weekends are the best because all the good stores are out on the street, but it’s also when it’s most crowded and you’d need tons of patience just to get from place to place!

-Night: N Seoul Tower – But relax at night, with a leisurely stroll around the outdoor viewing galleries of N Seoul Tower or pay a small fee (8,000W) to go up the observatory deck for a fantastic 360degrees view of Seoul in all its glory.
+Night: N Seoul Tower – Relax at night with a leisurely stroll around the outdoor viewing galleries of N Seoul Tower or pay a small fee (8,000W) to go up the observatory deck for a fantastic 360degrees view of Seoul in all its glory.
 One can get here by taking Bus No 3 from Myeongdong (ask for directions), and do take some time to explore the love-locks and love-tiles on the grilled walls, left here by thousands of couples declaring everlasting love.

 Morning: Hangang Park – Some like to start their day exercising, and Hangang Park at Yeouinaru Station is perfect for strolls or rides down the windy pavement beside the river.
 The place is a little far out, as it is located on a separate islet called Yeouido (known as Wall Street of Seoul, and houses the twin Samsung Towers as well as major broadcasting stations like KBS), but the scene here is breathtaking and the air so fresh!
 Spend some time admiring the flowers, and bring your running shoes if you’re into a jog by the river!